semisubzero/PerceptionTools/README.md

 # PerceptionTools

 PerceptionTools is a collection of python scrips to aid in sensor calibration and basic data collection for the Ouster OS2 LiDAR and Realsense camera.
-If you are using VSCode, you can get a nicer looking view of these pages by right clicking and selecting "Preview"
+If you are using VSCode, you can get a nicer looking view of these pages by right clicking and selecting "Open Preview"

 # Introduction